colombarifm/SN2_reactions/README.md

 4. Reoptimize and characteriza the endpoints
 5. Run a final electronic energy calculation with a higher level DFT

-Steps 1-4 are calculated using the semiemmpirical GFN2-xTB level.
-This yields good geometries and thermostatistical corrections.
+Steps 1-4 are calculated using the semiempirical quantum chemistry GFN2-xTB method.
+This yields good geometries and thermostatistical corrections with a very low computational cost.
-Step 5 used the wB97x-V/def2-TZVPP method to get accurate final energies.
+Step 5 used the wB97x-V/def2-TZVPP method to get accurate final energies for each stationary point.

-Final free energy values for the stationary points are obtained using:
+Final free energy values are then obtained using:

 $G_{total} = E_{el}^{DFT} + G_{corr}^{XTB}$

 $G_{total} = E_{el}^{DFT} + E_{ZPE} + E_{thermal} + k_{B}T - TS_{total}$

+## Repository organization:

+* [`initial_structures`](./initial_structures): contains the XYZ structures for different SN2 reaction starting structures
+* [`00_relaxed_scan`](./00_relaxed_scan): contains the ORCA input file for the relaxed scan along the 1D reaction coordinate and the slurm submission file for the job